simplymichael/express-user-manager/README.md

 set the `DEBUG` environment variable to *express-user-manager*:

 - `set DEBUG=express-user-manager`
-- `npm run start` on production
-- `npm run start:dev` on development
+- `npm run serve` (or `npm run serve:watch` to watch the source files and automatically restart the server on file update)